autokey/autokey/Beginners-Guide.md

 trial / error iterations, since deployment of python even after 20 yrs of existence is pretty much a catastophe.

+The second you start to modify AK even trivially, it will break right away.

 ### Some examples:

 There are certain things you type over and over; your address, your company name or your custom signature.
 AutoKey's abbreviations can automatically expand a few characters into any of your commonly used text blocks.
 For programmers, AutoKey's text insertion features can let you easily insert code tags, dividers, etc. at the cursor position.